 “[Paul] did then and there with a stick or club which he then saw lying in his way, and not with any Iron nor piece of Iron as was represented, strike the said Cook before ever the door was shut upon him, in a sudden heat of passion, with an Intent to hurt, and thereby to defend himself; but not with any intent mortally to wound; but this alas proved to be the fatal blow.”

 Paul also claimed that the indictment against him was legally inadequate because it gave the wrong date for Cook’s death.

-The General Assembly did not strike down Paul’s conviction, but it delayed his execution date to September of 1772, giving Paul more time to prepare and an opportunity for an appeals court to take up the case.
+The General Assembly did not strike down Paul’s conviction, but it delayed his execution date to September of 1772.
+That gave Paul more time to prepare and an opportunity for an appeals court to take up the case.

 The Appeals Court declined to take up Moses Paul’s appeal leaving him to be executed in September of 1772.

 Wheelock had sent Occom to England to raise funds for his charitable school, and Occom was wildly successful.
 He returned with ₤12,000.
 Wheelock, however, changed the focus of his school.
 He relocated to New Hampshire, where his school became Dartmouth College, and its central mission became educating white missionaries, not Indians.

 Occom became disillusioned with his situation in New England and moved to Long Island where he was instrumental in helping Indians assimilate into the colonial culture.